Setting up timesheet validation rules

 Each validation rule configuration page contains a check box labelled Execute validation rule last when running timesheet calculations.
 If the check box is not checked, when calculations are run on a timesheet, the validation rule will execute earlier than other scripts.
-This allows other scripts (for example, pay rules) to use the results of the validation rule in their calculations.
+This allows other scripts to use the results of the validation rule in their calculations.

 If a validation rule needs to use data from other scripts, enabling this option will allow it to be executed after the other scripts.
 If the validation rule is set to run last, other scripts will not be able to use its results.

 For the default validation rules provided with your product, we recommend leaving the check box as it is.